 Finding the Cheapest Car Insurance Companies

 Shopping for affordable car insurance can save you hundreds — or even thousands — of dollars every year.
-According to the latest 2026 data, the most affordable car insurance providers for minimum coverage include USAA at $39/month (military families only), GEICO at $41–$65/month, Auto-Owners at $45/month, and State Farm at $56/month.
-The good news for drivers: rates fell roughly 6% nationally in 2025 — a welcome reversal after two years of steep increases — and are projected to rise only about 1% in 2026.
+Based on the latest May 2026 data, the national average for full coverage sits at approximately $208/month ($2,496/year), with the most affordable providers for minimum coverage including USAA at ~$39/month (military families only), GEICO at $40–$41/month, Auto-Owners at ~$42/month, and Travelers at $42–$59/month.
+Rates are in a period of cautious stabilization following a meaningful drop in 2025, with Insurify projecting just ~0.6% national growth for the full year.
 Learn more about 2026 rate trends and forecasts to understand where the market is headed.

-For full coverage, Travelers leads major national insurers at approximately $135/month, followed by State Farm at $144/month, American Family at $146/month, Progressive at $160/month, and GEICO at $173/month.
-USAA remains the overall price leader at ~$125/month but is restricted to military members and their families.
-However, these national averages only tell part of the story — actual rates vary dramatically based on your state, driving profile, and the specific insurer you choose.
-Check car insurance rates by state to see how your location affects what you pay.
+For full coverage, Travelers leads major national insurers at approximately $135–$139/month, followed by USAA at ~$125/month (military only), State Farm at ~$144/month, American Family at ~$146/month, Progressive at ~$160/month, and GEICO at $167–$179/month.
+These national averages only tell part of the story — actual rates vary dramatically based on your state, driving profile, and the specific insurer you choose.
+Check our guide on car insurance rates stabilizing in 2026 to see how the broader market is trending.

 Regional insurance companies often provide even better value than their national counterparts.
-Erie Insurance offers full coverage averaging just $131/month, while MMG averages $99/month and Auto-Owners averages $88/month for full coverage in their service areas.
+Erie Insurance offers competitive full coverage rates (~$131/month), while Auto-Owners continues to be one of the most affordable full-coverage options in its 26-state service area.
 These smaller insurers frequently outperform the big names on both price and customer satisfaction — Erie Insurance topped J.D.
 Power's 2025 Auto Claims Satisfaction Study with a score of 743 out of 1,000, well above the industry average of 700.
+NJM Insurance ranked second at 731/1,000, and Liberty Mutual third at 730/1,000.

 | Company | Min.
 Coverage/Mo. | Full Coverage/Mo. | Availability |